crmorgan/nservicebus-intro/README.md

 ## Step One ##
 This step starts you out with a working web site that allows you to checkout and place an order but does not publish any events and there are no endpoints yet.

-Run the project in Visual Studio (<kbd>F5<kbd>) to launch the store web site at http://localhost:32773/
+Run the project in Visual Studio with <kbd>F5</kbd> to launch the store web site at http://localhost:32773/

 Click the **proceed to checkout** button to go to the checkout page.
 Here you will see that there is an order id that has been generated that will be sent to the **PlaceOrder** command that will be added in step two.